oldfieldtc/portfolio-jekyll/_work/st-andrews.md

 ---

 # University of St Andrews
 I'm incredibly lucky to work at the University of St Andrews as part of the [Digital Communications team](https://digitalcommunications.wp.st-andrews.ac.uk/) as a web developer since the beginning of 2020.
-I work on updating the website using TerminalFour, answer support calls, create and update collections in FunnelBack, and work on the WordPress multisite, which includes developing and updating the University WordPress theme, and developing plugins.
+I work on updating the website using TerminalFour, answer support calls, create and update collections in Funnelback, and work on the WordPress multisite, which includes developing and updating the University WordPress theme, and developing plugins.

 ## WordPress
 The majority of my work at the University involves developing for and being responsible for over 800 sites on the University's WordPress multisite.
 Through this, I have helped develop accessible themes and plugins to ensure cookie data is consistent across the University website, and to help the team with the maintenance and auditing of the multisite.